velvetkevorkian/enterprise/design_enterprise_report.md

 >I'm a creative coder working where people, design and technology meet.

 Although the phrase "creative coder" does have a slightly pejorative overtone, as mentioned earlier, it does summarise a lot of key concepts.
-With a little explanation

-Answers to the second question — "Why should my customers care?" — mean I have to decide what approach to take.
-Is it better to appeal on a personal level or on a strictly commercial basis?
+It hits more of the "sticky" beats, too: there's an emotional element to "creative", "coder" is more concrete, and phrasing it as "people, design, and technology" is a simpler concept than "interaction design", for example.

+Answering the second question — "Why should my customers care?" — means I have get a bit more specific about the actual services I'm offering.
+Again, it needs to hit as much of the SUCCES checklist as possible, although this isn't necessary something that would be presented to potential clients — it's values to guide that process, though.
+The bottom line is I can make something that works for your users' needs that you don't have the skills to conceptualise or build.
+Phrased in a slightly less blunt fashion:

-> I can make things to make your life or your job easier and better.
+>I can make digital products and services to enhance your and your users' experiences.

-That's very vague and all-encompassing.
-Something a bit more specific is needed.

->